What Makes FEARLESS Different?

 Process Force -

-Once you can have discussions with your horse, know what they're thinking & feeling in every moment & you understand the root causes of all unwanted behaviour, you will understand that these things are not necessary.
+Once we can have mutual discussions with our horse, know what they're thinking & feeling in every moment & we understand the root causes of all unwanted behaviour, we will understand that these things are not necessary.

 Method Micromanagement -

 Dictating every thought & movement.
 Believing we have to think for our horses, like where they place their feet during trail rides.
 It's common to see people yanking on their horse's halter constantly while standing & having conversations with other people.
-It's such a habit, that you aren't even aware you're doing it unless it's pointed out.
+It's such a habit, that we aren't even aware we're doing it unless it's pointed out.

 Process Micromanagement -

-You will learn how to share the responsibility in the relationship, to help your horse develop reasoning skills, relaxation, self-control & problem solving skills.
-Your horse will watch their own foot placement to keep you safe.
+We will learn how to share the responsibility in the relationship, to help our horse develop reasoning skills, relaxation, self-control & problem solving skills.
+Our horse will watch their own foot placement to keep us safe.